DionneMaguire/dionnes_wines/README.md

 I have included a env.sample file to show what keys etc are required for this project.

+## Search Engine Optimisation

+Keywords for search engine : buying wine, wine delivery, wines delivered to your door, wines online Ireland, online wine delivery Ireland, wines delivered, buy wine online, buy wine, wines online.
+I improved my search engine optimization by using semantic html and using strong tags to emphasize relevant words.
+I revisited my anchor tags and checked the text to make sure I was using keywords where appropriate.
+I have included the meta tags in the head of my base.html to include my keywords.

 ## Web Marketing

 meaningful content to attract new customers and retain customers, which evokes an emotional response to build trust and loyalty.
 Show off expertise. must work closely with seo and social media.
-Must produce vlaue in content over a period of time.
+Must produce value in content over a period of time.
 Social media allows you to share content that attracts relevant customers and keep in touch with how customers feel about your brand.
 Social media you need to keep coming up with content to share suits small businesses that don't have big budgets